klaudiusivan/ExcelIO/ReadMe.md

 ## License

-SwiftXLSX is released under the MIT License.
+ExcelIO is released under the MIT License.